D2KLab/sparql-transformer/README.md

 - [How to use](#how-to-use)
 - [Credits](#credits)

+You want to learn more?
+Watch this [Tutorial](https://d2klab.github.io/swapi2020/slides.html)

 ## Query in JSON

 The core idea of this module is writing in a single file the query and the expected output in JSON.